contactkkiran/aidlc-framework/README.md

 ## 🧪 Reference Implementation (Example)

-AIDLC™ can be implemented using existing tools such as:
+AIDLC-Q™ can be implemented using existing tools such as:
 - Playwright (UI & API automation)
 - Synthetic test data generation using GenAI
 - CI/CD pipelines (Azure DevOps, GitHub Actions)